TempusOwl/bm-userscript/README.md

 * Highlights important trigger warnings in red.
 * Highlights sorry For TK (optional userscript).
 * Highlights users who say sorry in chat (not perfect).
-* Color codes change map, next map and squad list.
-* Adds big red text, forcing you to commit and scroll down to change map.

 (Below requires the seperate CBL script in this repo)
 * Adds a clickable link for SteamID that goes to the communitybanlist.com/<theSteamid>